Corvus ossifragus

 Summer: There is one record.

-29 May, 24 Jul, 8 and 15 Aug 2009, one at mile 1.2 on the lower Platte River, Sarpy and Cass Cos (Jorgensen et al 2009; Brogie 2009).
+29 May, 24 Jul, 8 and 15 Aug 2009, at mile 1.2 on the lower Platte River, Sarpy and Cass Cos (Jorgensen et al 2009; Brogie 2009, Silcock 2009).

-The 2009 record may have involved a single bird that was reported by five different observers.
+The 2009 record apparently involved a single bird that was reported by five different observers.
 The 29 May and 24 Jul reports included extended observations in which the bird vocalized repeatedly (Jorgensen et al 2009).
 The 8 Aug sighting was of a bird in heavy primary molt, allowing separation from at least juvenile (and possibly adult) American Crow (Jorgensen et al 2009).

 Another credible report involved four birds flying overhead giving the distinctive double-noted call in Omaha, Douglas Co 5 Mar 2009.
 The lone observer was experienced with the species in Arkansas; the date of the sighting precludes calling juvenile American Crows.